 - Affordable financial benefits, including 401K and health insurance options

 With this in mind, it is possible to attract top talent to your small business without breaking the bank.
 A small business’ culture and relationship with employees could be enough to attract talent despite the allure of big corporate salaries.
-However, there are many other benefit options you should consider that have less impact on the total cost of employment than competing on salary alone.
+However, there are many other employee benefits packages for small businesses you should consider that have less impact on the total cost of employment than competing on salary alone.

-Here are some benefits we’ve seen small businesses use to compete for employees:
+Here are some small business employee benefits options to help your company compete for employees:

 401K Retirement Plans